PREREQUISITES FOR ADMISSION

 While enrolled in the program, students must maintain a 3.0 GPA to be successful.
 Raleigh School of Nurse Anesthesia does not consider "average" students to be successful candidates.
 Only students showing strong academic ability will be considered for admission.

-Students receive the required clinical practicum experience under the instruction/supervision of CRNAs and anesthesiologists.
-The hours of practicum vary in order to offer wide variety of clinical experiences and to enable the student to correlate theory and practice.
-Graduate and clinical clock hours average approximately 35 hours per week per semester.
-Additional time is required for preoperative and postoperative visits, care planning, and independent study.
+Students receive the required clinical practicum experience under the instruction/supervision of CRNAs and/or anesthesiologists.
+The hours of clinical practicum vary each semester in order to offer a wide variety of experiences and to enable the student to correlate theory and practice.
 The time committed to study, class, and practice may consume over 60 hours per week.

 Admission to RSNA is on a competitive basis.
 Students are chosen on the basis of their academic record and general fitness for the study of anesthesia nursing.
 All students accepted to the program must furnish, before enrollment, complete immunizations, vaccinations, licensure, TB testing, flu shots, drug test, and background check as requested by RSNA.